projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 ## Further considerations

-Making these APIs available isn’t enough on its own.
+Making these APIs available isn&rsquo;t enough on its own.
 Real consideration needs to be given to designing access control and permissions systems that are both secure and legible to the people using them.

-This requires investment in further research to understand what works, especially in areas where there are limited examples of what good design patterns look like, for example for multiple account holders and when there’s shared access to data.
+This requires investment in further research to understand what works, especially in areas where there are limited examples of what good design patterns look like, for example for multiple account holders and when there&rsquo;s shared access to data.